josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 for i in `seq 0 200`; do sudo ifconfig lo0 alias 10.0.0.$i  ; done
 ```

-On Ubuntu 20.04 you you need to use the `ip` tool instead:
+On Ubuntu 20.04 you need to use the `ip` tool instead:
 ```
 for i in `seq 0 200`; do sudo ip addr add 10.0.0.$i/8 dev lo; done
 ```